-Some may not know but just over a decade ago I filed bankruptcy.
-I’m not proud of it but, even a decade later, I’d make the same decision given the circumstances.
+Some may not know, but just over a decade ago, I filed for bankruptcy.
+I’m not proud of it but, I’d make the same decision given the circumstances.

-Without going into a lot of details, I’ll say that between 1998 and 2006, I was dumb about money and personal finances.
+Without going into many details, I’ll say that between 1998 and 2006, I was dumb about money and personal finances.
 Really dumb.
 I didn’t know what I was doing.
 And the crazy thing, I could make the numbers at work great, but my personal finances were dismal, at best.

-In 2006, I made the decision to start cleaning it up.
-I wasn’t sure what to do but I knew I had to make a change.
+In 2006, I decided to start cleaning it up.
+I wasn’t sure what to do, but I knew I had to make a change.

 But starting on a new slate gave me far more control over my finances than I had for the decade prior to that.
 Finally, when I was paid, I could choose the future of each dollar.

 I’m not sure if it is related, but maybe that control made me realize I need to take control over other areas of my life.
 So by the end of January 2011, I was sober (I haven’t had a lick of alcohol since then), I quit smoking, and I met my bride-to-be.

 Potentially, that small realization that I controlled my financial destiny made me realize I controlled my entire destiny.